 May 20, 2019

+Action Item 4.

 Topic: Board Policy 419.01 Fringe Benefits – First Reading

 Mission: Sauk Valley Community College is dedicated to teaching and scholarship while engaging the community in lifelong learning, public service, and economic development.

 Shared Values: Sauk Valley Community College respects the worth and dignity of all people; stands for integrity and fairness; and encourages responsibility, accountability, and persistence in a caring, supportive environment.